solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 the `create-azure-resources.ps1` script, passing the parameters in the order shown below.
-The command will provision Azure Container Registry and push the two Docker images; provision a new Azure Kubernetes Service cluster and provide it access to ACR; and create the `contosonoshnow` namespace within the Kubernetes cluster.
+The command will provision Azure Container Registry and push the two Docker images; provision a new Azure Kubernetes Service cluster and provide it access to ACR; create the `contosonoshnow` namespace within the Kubernetes cluster.

 -   Provide a unique `Suffix` that is the **same as the suffix used for